apmoore1/tdsa_comparisons/README.md

 python anonymise_dataset_folder.py ./data/text_classification/average ./saved_results/non_target_baselines/average
 ```

-### Result Metadata
+### Result/Prediction Data and Metadata
-Each `.json` result file contain metadata which is stored on the last line of the `.json` file of which the metadata contains the following keys:
+Each validation and test `.json` result file (this is for all data within `./saved_results` and `./data`) contain metadata which is stored on the last line of the `.json` file of which the metadata contains the following keys:
 1. `name` -- Name of the dataset in this case this is either `Laptop`, `Restaurant`, or `Election`
 2. `split` -- The dataset split this is either `Validation` or `Test`
 3. `predicted_target_sentiment_key` -- This contains a dictionary of dictionaries where each dictionary key links to a predicted sentiment key in each sample e.g. `predicted_target_sentiment_IAN_GloVe_None_None` this key then has a dictionary as value describing the model that generated those predictions.
 This dictionary has the following keys:
-    * `CWR` -- If the model used Contextualised Word Representations, if False then GloVe vectors were used.
+    * `CWR` -- If the model used Contextualised Word Representations, if `False` then GloVe vectors were used.
     * `Inter-Aspect` -- Whether the model toke into account inter aspect/target modelling if so then the name of this modelling would be the value else `False`.
 The valid names are the following `sequential` for [Hazarika et al. 2018](https://www.aclweb.org/anthology/N18-2043/) LSTM method.
     * `Position` -- Whether or not target position weighting or embedding were used if not this would be `False`.
 The valid names that can appear here are `Weighting` or `Embedding`
     * `Model` -- The name of the TDSA model used.
 Valid names that can appear are the following: `AE`, `TDLSTM`, and `IAN`